Henry Clay Work: Civil War (1861–1865)

 While we were marching through Georgia.

-Besides the Union struggle, Work devoted himself to the temperance movement.
-The movement gained traction after the Civil War's close as many moralistic fraternities, eminently, the Women's Christian Temperance Union, called for public education on the perils of alcohol.
-In line with the ever-growing movement, Work composed several influential songs spotlighting the perils of alcohol consumption.
-His most renowned is "Come Home, Father", a young girl's plea for her father, then trifling away his pay and time in a bar getting drunk, to return home while her brother is slowly dying.
-The WCTU later adopted it as their anthem.
+Besides the Union struggle, Work devoted himself to the temperance movement and wrote several songs sounding the dangers of alcohol.
+The movement gained traction after the Civil War's close as many moralistic fraternities, especially the Women's Christian Temperance Union, called for public education on drinking alcohol.
+Published around this time in 1864, Work's "Come Home, Father" is a young girl's plea for her father, then trifling away his pay and time in a bar getting drunk, to return home while her brother is slowly dying.
+It was one of the best known temperance songs of the time; in an 1879 profile of the composer, George Birdseye considered it "the pioneer and pattern for all the many temperance pieces now in the market, not a few of which are very palpable imitations".
+Work wrote other temperance songs after the war, including "Lillie of the Snowstorm" (1866) and "Shadows on the Floor" (1877), although "Come Home, Father" remained the most famous.